darris-james-martin/py_parking_car_genetic-main/README.md

-This was a group project perform by James Martin and Bismarck Perez
+This was a group project developed by James Martin and Bismarck Perez.

 # Presentation
-Watch the presentation posted to my YouTube Page</br>
+Here is the presentation posted to my YouTube page</br>
 https://www.youtube.com/watch?v=NQYwW9HaEjA&ab_channel=frostbyte000jm

 # Genetic Algorithm
 Genetic Algorithm is a method to solve optimization problems through AI using natural selection.
-It does this through:</br>
+The logic follows the procure stated below.</br>
-	• Create a Random Population</br>
+	• Create a random population.</br>
-	• Test each member of the Population and give them a score. </br>
+	• Test each member of the population and assign a score. </br>
-	• Randomly pair members of the population with other members of the population. </br>
+	• Randomly pair members of the population to create offspring. </br>
-	• Mutate random pairing in an attempt to improve the score.</br>
+	• Mutate random pairings in an attempt to improve the score.</br>
-	• Run them through the test again. </br>
+	• Run the test again with the new population. </br>
-	• Keep going until desired outcome is reached or max number of generations are reached. </br>
+	• Continue until desired outcome is reached or max number of generations are reached. </br>

 # Project
-When studying the genetic algorithm, the process felt random.
-After digging a little deeper into the algorithm, the beginning process was random but as it moved through generations it kept improving.
-We (Perez and Martin) wanted to explore improving the Genetic Algorithm.
-We want to replace reproducing with cloning.
-What this means is to adjust the results of the best parents instead of merging them with others.
+When studying the genetic algorithm, the entire process felt chaotic.
+After researching the algorithm further, the process has a random element, but when taking members of the population and pairing them with other members, their offspring scores kept improving.
+As developers, we wanted to explore the process of improving the Genetic Algorithm by replacing the act of reproducing with random members of the population, and introduce cloning.
+In other words, adjust the results using the most qualified members instead of simply merging them with random other members.

-We also want to have a Fitness function make some corrections as we move along.
+We also wanted to have the Fitness function make genetic modifications as the process moved along.
-The last adjustment is to pass down knowledge.
-Once a certain number of generations have progressed, we want to take the best answer and pass that to a new set of movements that will try and move further.
+The final adjustment was to pass down knowledge once genetics seems to plateau.
+Once a certain number of generations have progressed, the goal was to take the best mutation and build on top of that with a completely new population.
+In this case, the car will break the problem into three Genetic Algorithm problems, where each problem is a third of the distance.
+Once the best solution is found for the first section, it will pass that path to the second section.
+Then, once the best path is discovered for the second section, it will pass both the first and second path to the third section.

+## Result
+For the most part, our changes showed no improvement except for breaking the problem into smaller Genetic Algorithm problems.
+The research discovered that building smaller paths and when passing down the information, the algorithm will more accurately park the car.

 # Problem to Solve
 The problem we are trying to solve is to have a car park itself using the Genetic Algorithm.
-There are better algorithms to solve this, but the reason we are using a car parking experiment is because we want to test a theory of passing down knowledge.
-Once the car has progressed the best it can to a location, the algorithm will grow a new population and continue to find a better direction from there.
+There are better algorithms to solve this, however, the reason we are using a car parking experiment is because we want to show progression.
+Placing a car on an open plane, with enough distance to break up into multiple problems, it will be easy to give a score based on how close the car made it into the center of the parking spot.

 ## Changes
-1) The fitness test will check if the object has moved out of bounds if it has it will reselect a direction to keep it in bounds.
+1) The Fitness test will check if the object has moved out of bounds, and if it has it will reselect a direction to keep it in bounds.
-2) Instead of creating children we will randomly mutate movements that the original population made
+2) Instead of creating children, the algorithm will randomly mutate movements that the original population made.
-3) After fitness test we will purge the population that fell under a certain amount and using the best answers repopulation to the population.
+3) After the Fitness test, the algorithm will purge the population that fell under a certain amount, and using the best answers, spawn new members into the population.
-4) When the high score stops changing after a certain number of generations, we will pass on that knowledge to move the object further.
+4) When the high score no longer changes after a certain number of generations, the algorithm will pass on that knowledge to move the object further.

 ## References used
 https://www.geeksforgeeks.org/genetic-algorithms/ </br>